robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_RP2040_Connect/UKMARSBot_Arduino-Nano-RP2040-Connect.md

 to the U-blox® Nina W102 processor, which potentially slows access for these channels (to be confirmed).

-The IMU also is connected via I2C, both which might make it harder for the the IMU to be used for any real-time control.
+The IMU is connected via I2C which *might* make it harder for the the IMU to be used for any real-time control.
 Of course, you can log the data and use it for analytics after runs - perhaps by plotting on a spreadsheet.